Sure Dividend

 High-Quality Dividend Stocks, Long-Term Plan

 To invest in great businesses, you have to find them first.
-Carl Icahn is an expert at this, with an equity investment portfolio worth more than $10.9 billion as of the end of the 2023 fourth quarter.
+Carl Icahn is an expert at this, with an equity investment portfolio worth more than $11.9 billion as of the end of the 2024 first quarter.

 Carl Icahn’s portfolio is filled with quality stocks.
 You can ‘cheat’ from Carl Icahn stocks to find picks for your portfolio.
 That’s because institutional investors are required to periodically show their holdings in a 13F filing.